yingweiwo

 Effects During Pregnancy and Lactation

-No information is available on the clinical use of clascoterone during breastfeeding.
-However, because it is poorly absorbed from the skin and 84% to 89% protein bound, amounts in breastmilk are probably low and would not be expected to cause any adverse effects in breastfed infants.
-Avoid application to the nipple area and ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
+There is currently no information on the clinical use of clavusone during lactation.
+However, due to its poor absorption through the skin and high protein binding rate (84% to 89%), the concentration in breast milk is likely very low and is not expected to have any adverse effects on breastfed infants.
+Avoid application to the nipple area and ensure that the infant's skin does not come into direct contact with the treated area.

 Protein Binding